 Decompressive surgery for asymptomatic severe cervical spondylosis

-Joint replacement of the cervical spine is now FDA approved in the US for use in anterior cervical procedures for cervical radiculopathy.
+Joint replacement of the cervical spine is now Food and Drug Administration-approved in the US for use in anterior cervical procedures for cervical radiculopathy.
 However, parallel to lumbar arthroplasty and anterior lumbar interbody fusion, these devices may also be effective in treating axial neck pain that can be attributed to cervical degenerative disc disease.
-Results from two 7-year follow-up studies of randomised controlled trials show superiority in neck disability outcome with arthroplasty, and reduced secondary operations with arthroplasty compared with anterior cervical discectomy and fusion procedures.
+Follow-up studies and meta-analyses have demonstrated superiority in neck disability outcome and reduced secondary operations with arthroplasty compared with anterior cervical discectomy and fusion procedures.

 Use of this content is subject to our disclaimer